Before we begin the manufacturing stage, here are some technical basics.

 Mark the center of the bracelet and use a template to define the shape of the end of your bracelet: ogive, round, trapezoid, ellipse, etc.

-Finish the cut by sanding the slices with an abrasive sponge.
-Then flatten the 2 sides of the bracelet.
+Finish the cut by sanding the edges with an abrasive sponge.
+Then square the 2 sides of the bracelet.

-10. Trace the seam lines and mark the points
+10. Trace the sewing lines and mark the points

-Below is an overview of the sewing lines to draw.
+Below is an overview of the seam lines to be drawn.

 Trace the seam line using a dry-point compass 3 mm from the edge.

-Then mark the sewing points (do not pierce) with a punching claw.
+Then mark the stitching points (do not pierce) with a punching claw.

 11. Sew with saddle stitch

-Sew the long strand and the short strand using saddle stitch.
-For the choice of wire, we recommend a diameter between 0.35 and 0.45 mm.
+Sew the long and short strands with a saddle stitch.
+For the choice of thread, we recommend a diameter between 0.35 and 0.45 mm.

 Don't forget to hammer the seams.